Solar Array Deployment Mechanism for OneWeb Satellites

 Delivering key parts to make this project a success, SpaceTech proves its suitability for the New Space Market as a flexible and cost-efficient SME.
 SpaceTech was able to provide AOS with a QM development of only three months and delivered the SADM flight hardware for 12 pilot satellites that are already built at Airbus in France.

-Key features and deployment process
+Key features and deployment process for OneWeb

 SpaceTech’s AOS SADMs consist of a CRFP booms and SAP launch support parts.